4 Sustainable Ways to Celebrate World Food Day

 1. Cook more meals at home

+One of the easiest sustainable living tips to implement at home is to get into the kitchen more!
 Unlike dining out or ordering in, cooking at home gives you the power to prepare the perfect portion sizes for you and your family–which means fewer leftovers.
 One great way to reduce waste is to only cook the food you have at home.
 When armed with the right recipes, you’ll find putting together a scrumptious meal from random ingredients easier and more satisfying than scrambling to the store for yet another grocery trip.

 If you're stuck trying to think of a new recipe to cook up, the easiest place to start is the refrigerator.
 Get your hands on your favourite go-to ingredients for some fresh ideas.
 Today's smart refrigerators like LG's Smart InstaView models come with a large touchscreen panel which allows you to look inside the fridge without opening the door, with just two simple taps.

 When it comes to grocery shopping, buying only as much as you need is key to reducing waste.
 Take stock of the groceries stored in your fridge and pantry to get a clear idea of which food items you still need to use and which need to be topped up.
 This helps you from excessive buying–and it goes without saying that less buying equals less waste.

 Once you’re aware of the ingredients you’ve got in stock, make sure to use them before they spoil because some will expire before you know it.
 To keep tabs on all your perishable items, try setting expiration date alerts for your smart fridge on the LG ThinQ app.
 You’ll have notifications sent straight to your phone, so you can sleep easy knowing that your favourite meal will be on the dinner table before it’s too late.